Oregon Sick Time law takes effect January 1, 2016, expanding eligibility to accrue and use paid sick leave to all PSU employees.

 Wait Period and Maximum Balance

-Sick leave accruals are available for use immediately upon accrual.
+Sick leave accrues on the last day of the month/pay period and is available for use the first day of the next month.
 There is no limit on the amount of sick leave that may be accrued.

 Scheduling and Use of Sick Leave